marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 }
 ```

-Thanks to `console.log()` when we reload the website and having the developer tools opened we can see the result
+Thanks to `console.log()`, when we reload the website while having the developer tools opened, we can see the fetched result.

 ![Fetching data](./assets/developer-tools-array.gif)

-Last but not least, we structure the data into [bootstrap cards](https://react-bootstrap.netlify.com/components/cards/#cards)
+Finally, we structure the data the way we want.
+For this example I've used [bootstrap cards](https://react-bootstrap.netlify.com/components/cards/#cards):

 ```js
 import React, { Component, Fragment } from 'react'